andyt/rspec-nginx/README.md

 # Rspec::Nginx

-TODO: Write a gem description
+Use TDD to build your NginX config files feature by feature, or write regression tests to help you refactor your config-monsters.

 ## Installation

+You'll need Ruby and bundler.

-Add this line to your application's Gemfile:
+Add this line to a Gemfile in your project folder:

     gem 'rspec-nginx'